 Are you familiar with your university’s citation style?
 Is it APA format, MLA format, Harvard, or Chicago format?
-Or, does your school have its own format?
-You need to understand the formatting style appropriately.
+Does your school have a unique referencing style?
+You still need to understand the formatting style appropriately.

 In-text citation in APA and MLA format looks like…

 - APA – Watson (2019) claims that… or There is a close relation between…(Watson, 2019)